Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Notation and assumptions

 \section{Notation and assumptions}

-We let $k$ be a perfect field of characteristic $p > 0$ and $L$ a function field over $k$.
-We make the following assumptions.
-We suppose that: \begin{itemize} \item The constant field of $L$ is equal to $k$. \item There is a rational field $K=k(x)$ over $k$ such that $L/K$ is a finite Galois extension, and that $L/K$ may be expressed as a tower of cyclic Galois extensions where for each $i=1,\ldots,r$, the extension $L_i/L_{i-1}$ possesses cyclic Galois group of order $n_i$ (thus $n_i\mid [L:K]$), with either $n_i=p$ or $n_i$ coprime to $p$. \item There is a choice of a generator $x$ for the rational field $K$ such that the place at infinity for $x$ is unramified in $L$. \item The field of constants $k$ contains the $n_i$th roots of unity, for any $i = 1,\ldots,r$ such that $n_i$ is coprime with $p$.
-(This is done simply to ensure that all cyclic extensions in the tower \eqref{eq1} of degree $n_i$ coprime with $p$ are Kummer.) \item For each $i=1,\ldots,r$, it is possible to find a generator in global standard form for $L_i / L_{i-1}$; we shall define global standard form later in this section (see Definitions 2.1 and 2.4). \item If $L_i/L_{i-1}$ is Kummer, there does not exist an integer $d > 1$ such that for all places $\mathfrak{p}_{i-1}$ of $L_{i-1}$ which ramify in $L_i$.
-We will see in section 2.2 how this cannot occur when $L_{i-1}$ is a rational field, and how this is related to unramified subextensions of $L_i/L_{i-1}$. \end{itemize} We shall explain later why these are necessary for the construction of the $k$-basis of $\Omega_L$.
+In this paper, we will work with extensions of the following type, unless specified otherwise. \begin{definition} A function field $L$ with perfect field of constants $k$ of characteristic $p > 0$ will be called a \textbf{\emph{global standard function field}} if it satisfies the following conditions: \begin{itemize}\item There is a rational field $K=k(x)$ over $k$ such that $L/K$ is a finite Galois extension, and that $L/K$ may be expressed as a tower of cyclic Galois extensions where for each $i=1,\ldots,r$, the extension $L_i/L_{i-1}$ possesses cyclic Galois group of order $m_i$ (thus $m_i\mid [L:K]$), with either $m_i=p$ or $m_i$ coprime to $p$. \item The field of constants $k$ contains the $m_i$th roots of unity, for any $i = 1,\ldots,r$ such that $m_i$ is coprime with $p$.
+(This is done simply to ensure that all cyclic extensions in the tower \eqref{eq1} of degree $m_i$ coprime with $p$ are Kummer.)\item There is a choice of a generator $x$ for the rational field $K$ such that the place at infinity for $x$ is unramified in $L$.
+(Note that this is always true whenever the constant field $k$ is infinite, or when $k$ is finite and not every rational point ramifies in $L$.) \item For each $i=1,\ldots,r$, it is possible to find a generator in global standard form for $L_i / L_{i-1}$ (see Definitions \ref{asglobaldef} and \ref{kummerglobaldef}). \item If $L_i/L_{i-1}$ is Kummer for a given $i \in \{1,\ldots,r\}$, then there does not exist an integer $d > 1$ such that for all places $\mathfrak{p}_{i-1}$ of $L_{i-1}$ which ramify in $L_i$.
+(We will see in \S 3.2 how this cannot occur when $L_{i-1}$ is a rational field, and how this is related to unramified subextensions of $L_i/L_{i-1}$.)\end{itemize}\end{definition} We will show in the process of proving Theorem \ref{basis} why these are necessary for the construction of the Boseck $k$-basis of $\Omega_L$.
 Naturally, we would like to know when one may obtain a Galois tower satisfying all these assumptions.
-In this article, we do not provide a complete answer to this difficult question; instead, we give some interesting explicit examples where such a tower may be obtained (see \S 5).
+In this article, we again emphasise that we do not provide a complete answer to this difficult question; instead, we give some interesting explicit examples where such a tower may be obtained (see \S 5), and leave this as an open problem for future study.